-A separate hazardous waste cell operation manual will be published in November 2015.
+A separate hazardous waste management manual will be published in November 2015.

-The first hazardous waste cell will be used exclusively to manage airport construction hazardous waste which cannot be thermally treated at the incinerator.
+The first hazardous waste cell will be used exclusively to manage airport project hazardous waste which cannot be thermally treated at the incinerator.
 The second hazardous waste cell is for use by Saint Helena Government.